HuskyHacks/PMAT-labs/labs/6-2.CourseConclusion/README.md

 # Course Conclusion

 If you're reading this, congratulations!
 You have made it all the way through Practical Malware Analysis & Triage.
 I hope you enjoyed this course!
-If you have any feedback, I'd love ot hear how I can make this course better.
+If you have any feedback, I'd love to hear how I can make this course better.
 Feel free to DM me on Discord and let me know your thoughts on how to improve this course for future students.

 I wanted to end with a few further readings & resources to give you a good idea on where to continue your malware analysis & RE journey.